sercasti/datalaketools/README.md

 Go ahead, and dragging the arrows on each processor, link them to look like this:
 ![images/nifipipeline.png](images/nifipipeline.png "Pipeline")

+When you connect the links, you need to choose "For Relationship: success"

-Then choose them all (Ctrl-A o command-a) and click "Start" (the play) button.
+Then choose them all (Ctrl-A o command-a) and click "Start" (the play) button on the left of your screen.
 This will query the database, convert the avro resultset to parquet, and save the result to MinIo

 ![images/minioresult.png](images/minioresult.png "minioresult")